When Strawberries Are In Season, Get Out The Food Dehydrator

 How to Dehydrate Strawberries

-1 pound of sliced strawberries fits perfectly on one tray of the Excalibur dehydrator.
+1 pound of sliced strawberries fits perfectly on one tray of the Excalibur food dehydrator.

 When finished, store them in an air tight container.
 Canning jars work quite well for this.

 Here is an example of one use for dehydrated strawberries.
 They can be used in cereal.
 Add them to a bowl with some milk and let soak for about 15 minutes to soften them up.
-Then add cereal and enjoy the fresh flavor.
+Then add cereal and enjoy the flavor – like fresh picked.

 Remember that when you dehydrate foods, all of the nutrition remains 100 percent intact.
 Only the moisture is drawn out.
 This is a very healthy way to preserve and store food for your survival preps.